Achievable logoAchievable logo

 5 Substitution allowed - brand drug dispensed as generic

 Data from the prescription is recorded in the pharmacy database.
-In addition to the details on the prescription, additional information like drug allergies, the patient’s contact number, current insurance information, and the time for picking up medications (community pharmacy) is also recorded.
-Controlled substances also need a government-issued ID verification.
+In addition to the details on the prescription, the pharmacy may also record:

 Days’ supply = Number of doses in the prescription / Number of doses per day = 21/3 = 7 days supply

 Calculating days’ supply for liquids: For example, if the prescription states, “Amoxicillin 400 mg/5ml 200 ml, 2 tsp q12h x 10 days”, it means a total of 200 ml has to be dispensed.
-Convert the teaspoons to ml, 1 tsp = 5 ml, so that each dose will be 10 ml; the daily dose will be 20 ml.
+Convert teaspoons to ml: 1 tsp = 5 ml, so each dose is 10 ml and the daily dose is 20 ml.

 Days’ supply = 200 ml/20 ml = 10 days’ supply.

-PRN dosing: For any medication, when the prescriber states that it can be used “as needed” or “prn,” we have to calculate the highest dose and shortest interval.
-For example, the prescription states, “ Tablet Ibuprofen 400 mg #30 1-2 tabs po q6-8h prn for pain.”
+For example, the prescription states, " Tablet Ibuprofen 400 mg #30 1-2 tabs po q6-8h prn for pain."
 The highest dose is 2 tablets, and the shortest interval is every 6 hours.
-The decimals have to be rounded off.
+Decimals have to be rounded off.

 Days’ supply = 30/2x4 = 30/8 = 3.75, about 4 days’ supply.